 The idea of a ‘good life’ has traditionally been thought of as one filled with happy, pleasurable moments of comfort (hedonic), or one filled with meaningful dedication to personally valued goals (eudaimonic).
 Moving beyond the eudaimonic–hedonic divide to conceptualizing well-being, a new pathway has been proposed: well-being via pursuing a psychologically rich life.
 The psychologically rich life is characterized by a variety of interesting and perspective-changing experiences.
 The purpose of this study is to identify the individual and contextual factors that characterize the psychologically rich life in an everyday context.
 This cross-sectional quantitative pilot study is to understand how the personality traits, positive psychological functioning, and daily activities characteristic of those who pursue a life of richness differ from those who pursue a life of pleasure, meaning, or engagement.
-These findings will inform a larger hypothesis-driven daily diary study on psychological richness in 2025.
+These findings will inform a hypothesis-driven longitudinal study in 2025.

 This project aims to improve community mental health in the Scottish Central Lowlands through co-designing a population survey to evaluate and monitor well-being.
 The co-design component engages residents from diverse contexts and backgrounds (i.e., those who experience multiple and intersecting health/social inequities) in the selection of factors to measure.
 This pilot study is the first phase of a 5-year research plan, where the end goal is for strong enough community connections to scale up a sustainable mental health promotion research network in Scotland.
 We will utilize a systems science approach, embedding co-design principles in primary data collection, analysis, and knowledge translation.
 We will work with community organizations to identify the levels, needs, and assets of community well-being, which will create the foundation for public mental health survelliance and the development of healthy public policy, practices, and programs.